Stability and statistical inference for semidiscrete optimal transport maps: Stability and limit theorems for two functionals

-Assumption \ref{asp: poincare} is not needed for the differentiability results in the next section, but needed to establish a limit distribution for $\hat{\vz}_n$, whose derivation relies on the results of \cite{kitagawa2019convergence}.
-In \cite{kitagawa2019convergence}, the $L^1$-Poincar\'{e} inequality is used to guarantee strict concavity of the dual objective function in nontrivial directions, which ensures the uniqueness of the dual potential vector subject to proper normalization.
-The $L^1$-Poincar\'{e} inequality is known to be equivalent to Cheeger's isoperimetric inequality \cite[Lemma 2.2]{milman2007role} and satisfied by any \textit{log-concave distribution}, i.e., a distribution $Q$ of the form $dQ= e^{-\psi} \,d\vy$ for some convex function $\psi: \R^d \to (-\infty,\infty]$; see \cite{bobkov1999isoperimetric}.
-For example, the uniform distributions over the unit cube and ball both satisfy Assumption \ref{asp: poincare}.
+Assumption \ref{asp: poincare} is not needed for the stability results in the next section, but needed to establish a limit distribution for $\hat{\vz}_n$, whose derivation relies on (minor extensions of) the results of \cite{kitagawa2019convergence,bansil2022quantitative}.
+In \cite{kitagawa2019convergence,bansil2022quantitative}, the $L^1$-Poincar\'{e} inequality is used to guarantee strict concavity of the dual objective function in nontrivial directions, which ensures the uniqueness of the dual potential vector subject to proper normalization.
+The $L^1$-Poincar\'{e} inequality is equivalent to Cheeger's isoperimetric inequality,

+for every Borel set $A \subset \R^d$, where $A^\delta = \{ \vy : d(\vy,A) \le \delta \}$.
+See \cite[Lemma 2.2]{milman2007role} and \cite{bobkov1997iso}.
+For regular $\rho$ and $A$, the left-hand side on (\ref{eq: cheeger}), called the Minkowski content, agrees with (our definition of) the surface measure $R^+(A)$.
+Our reference density $\rho$ may have discontinuities, but our proof only requires Cheeger's inequality to hold for Laguerre cells $C_i (\vz)$ with positive $R$-measure, for which the Minkowski content agrees with $R^+(C_i(\vz))$ under Assumption \ref{asp: cont} from our proof of Theorem \ref{thm: Hadamard_diff} below.

+The $L^1$-Poincar\'{e} inequality is known to hold for every \textit{log-concave distribution}, i.e., a distribution $Q$ of the form $dQ= e^{-\psi} \,d\vy$ for some convex function $\psi: \R^d \to (-\infty,\infty]$; see \cite{kannan1995isoperimetric,bobkov1999isoperimetric}.
+The uniform distributions over the unit cube and ball and nondegenerate Gaussian distributions all satisfy Assumption \ref{asp: poincare} as they are log-concave.